jd4vid/jd4vid/README.md

 - 👋 Hi, I’m @jd4vid
 - 👀 I’m interested in programming...
-- 🌱 I’m currently learning JavaScript, TypeScript, React, CSS, HTML, everything.
+- 🌱 I’m currently learning JavaScript, TypeScript, React, CSS, HTML, python, databricks.
 - 💞️ I’m looking to collaborate on any programming activity.
 - 📫 How to reach me ...